hdm/mac-ages/README.md

 In order to match a given MAC address to the IEEE datasets, the entries with the largest mask must be checked first (/36), then the next largest (/28), and so on (/24).
 Matching just the first three bytes is not sufficient for accurate vendor identification, as some prefixes are split into multiple smaller ranges, each corresponding with a different vendor.

 For example, when matching the MAC address `70:b3:d5:fe:90:1e`, there are 2,681 entries which match the first three bytes.
 These include the base allocation from 2014 (`70:b3:d5/24`) and thousands of /36 masked prefixes.
 Searching for the /36 masked prefixes first identifies the device with prefix `70:b3:d5:fe:90:00/36`, which corresponds to `Zenros ApS` from Denmark.

-## Credit

-The [DeepMAC](http://www.deepmac.org) project should be credited for coming up with the idea of MAC address age tracking.
-Please support the DeepMAC project if you find this capability useful.